The black-and-white episodes are from two six-part stories – The Enemy of the World

 In total, 11 episodes were returned from Nigeria, in Africa, although two of them already resided with the BBC.

-The announcement, together with a special screening, was made at a press conference yesterday, although, originally, it had been reported to be taking place on Tuesday.
+The announcement, together with a special screening, was made at a press conference yesterday

 The nine episodes were tracked down by Philip Morris, who is the director of Television International Enterprises Archive.

 , “The tapes had been left gathering dust in a storeroom at a television relay station in Nigeria.
 I remember wiping the dust off the masking tape on the canisters and my heart missed a beat as I saw the words, Doctor Who.
 When I read the story code I realised I'd found something pretty special.”